Dr. Duncan Forbes McDonald was born in Lobo Township (Middlesex County), Ontario in 1842. Dr. McDonald was the son of John and Elizabeth McDonald.

 Dr. McDonald’s name appears in the 1888 Farmers and Business Directory under the sub-title of Rodney.

-Mrs. Lorraine McDonald died on the 6th of February, 1891.
+Mrs. Lorraine McDonald died in Rodney on the 6th of February, 1891.
 After the death of his wife, Dr. McDonald lived in London with his sons.
-His son Charles graduated M.D. from the University of Western Ontario in 1888 and he was awarded the silver medal in his graduating class for academics.
-According to the 1891 census, his son Hugh was in medical school.
+Dr. McDonald’s son Charles McDonald graduated M.D. from the University of Western Ontario in 1888 and he was awarded the silver medal in his graduating class for academics.
+According to the 1891 census, his son Hugh McDonald was in medical school.

 Dr. Duncan Forbes McDonald died of pneumonia in Rodney on the 8th of March, 1892 at the age of 52.
-Dr. and Mrs. McDonald are buried at the Rodney Cemetery.
+He saw patients right up until he became ill.
+Dr. and Mrs. McDonald were buried at the Rodney Cemetery.

 *Both of Dr. McDonald’s sons ended up practicing medicine in the state of Wisconsin in the United States.
 His son, Dr. Charles D. McDonald died in 1907 and he is buried in the Graceland Cemetery in Blanchardville, Wisconsin.
 In 1930 Dr. Hugh F. McDonald was living and working in Hollandale, Wisconsin where he had lived for many years.
 Dr. Hugh McDonald died at Victoria Hospital in London, Ontario on the 20th of January 1938.
 He was buried at Mount Pleasant Cemetery in London.
 Both of Dr. McDonald’s sons married but neither of them had children.